DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxSlideOutView/1 Configuration/swipeEnabled.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not the menu is shown when a user swipes the widget content.
+Specifies whether or not the menu is shown when a user swipes the UI component content.

 ---
 If the option value is **false**, the menu can be shown only programmatically.